Best Personal Locator Beacons and Satellite Messengers 2025

 Cold and wet I arrived at a remote backcountry mountain hut.
 Before entering I observed a Personal Locator Beacon sitting outside with the antenna out and the light on.
 Something was wrong.

-I entered the hut and found a hiker I had met multiple times sitting clutching her shoulder.
+I entered the hut and found a hiker I had met multiple times clutching her shoulder.
 It was a simple dislocation.
 In the middle of nowhere, a simple dislocated shoulder means you cannot carry a backpack, you cannot use trekking poles, and cannot walk long distances on difficult terrain to rescue yourself.

 In less than 2 hours a rescue helicopter arrived and landed outside the hut despite the challenging weather.
 The hiker was soon in hospital and made a quick and full recovery.